inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 # keep the rest of your Dockerfile as it was with calls to pipenv
 ```

-## Switch to supported Python version — required if not already done
+## Switch to supported Python version

+*Required for upgrade*: Yes from Python 3.9 to 3.11+, with Python 3.14 being the the recommended and best supported version.
+If already running 3.11+ this is not needed for the upgrade to InvenioRDM v14.

 With the end-of-life of Python 3.9 in October 2025, InvenioRDM v14 recommends using Python 3.14 for its performance improvements and future-facing features.
 Python versions still supported by the Python community but below 3.14 (3.10, 3.11, 3.12, 3.13) *may* work but with varying levels of certainty.
 With high confidence Python 3.11 will work for instance.
 On the other hand, Python 3.10 has never been recommended and always faced issues, so it will likely not work.

-Details below take Python 3.14 as the example version to upgrade to.
+The steps below take Python 3.14 as the example version to upgrade to.

 1. Install Python 3.14 so it can be used by your application (including in new [virtualenv](../../reference/virtualenvs.md) created by invenio-cli).
 We only list two methods here — the internet is rife with other examples.